 Benefits of a Composting Toilet

-Composting toilets are often preferred for their water- and energy-saving abilities as well as their low cost and maintenance.
-They can eliminate the need for tying into a main sewer line or installing a septic system.
+- You can be off the grid: They can eliminate the need for tying into a main sewer line or installing a septic system.
 For off-grid farmers, the waste can be used as a nutrient-rich fertilizer.

 States That Embrace Composting Commodes